dilshan-49/CircuitSeer/README.md

-# CircuitSeer: AI Visual Inspection Desktop App
+# CircuitSeer: AI Visual Inspection App

 ![CircuitSeer Banner](https://placehold.co/1200x300/020617/7c3aed?text=CircuitSeer&font=inter)

-CircuitSeer is a standalone desktop application designed to assist electronics engineers and hobbyists by automating the identification and analysis of electronic components.
+CircuitSeer is a standalone application designed to assist electronics engineers and hobbyists by automating the identification and analysis of electronic components.
 Using a clean, native UI, you can capture an image from a webcam or upload a file, and CircuitSeer will provide a detailed analysis and allow you to ask follow-up questions in a conversational chat.

 This project leverages a sophisticated hybrid AI model approach and the LangGraph framework to create a stateful, multi-step agent that can reason about what it sees and decide which specialized tool to use for analysis and conversation.